 5. There is time for fitness

-The one excuse after gaining inches on the waistline is that work doesn’t allow time for fitness.
+One (valid) reason for gaining inches on the waistline is that work doesn’t allow time for fitness.

 I hope you won’t be in a frenzy anymore if you haven’t started working.
 And if you are a working professional, I hope you now know that personal life and work can both go hand in hand.